robmllze/xyz_pod/README.md

 # XYZ Pod

 XYZ Pod (xyz_pod) is a Flutter package designed to streamline and enhance state management in Flutter applications.
-It offers a suite of tools including `Pod`, `PodBuilder`, `PodListBuilder`, `PodChainBuilder`, and `Pods` classes, each tailored to handle different aspects of state management with ease and flexibility.
+It offers a suite of tools including `Pod`, `PodBuilder`, `PodListBuilder`, `PodChainBuilder`, classes, each tailored to handle different aspects of state management with ease and flexibility.

 ## Features